crodrigoquero/C4Imaging/README.md

 This project implements a WorkFlow system that can execute business processes of various types and purposes and is mainly based on services / background workers for Windows 10 or Linux.
 It is developed with Visual Studio 2019 using the C # programming language.
 It is expected that its final version will allow end users to fully define any business process (WorkFlow) without having to resort to the development team.

 In the current state of the project, each workflow is made up of an indeterminate number of services, which are responsible for executing each phase or state of the workflow to which they belong.
-These elements are called "Workflow nodes" in the system domain vocabulary.
+These elements are called "states" or "workflow states" in the system domain vocabulary.

 To facilitate communication between the calling application and the workflow, each workflow has its own API.
 There are other software components involved at that level, which are described in the "System Architecture" section of this document.

 An example workflow is included that categorizes images in order to illustrate its operation with a practical case.
-Over time, other workflow nodes of general utility will be added that can be reused in a multitude of workflows.
+Over time, other workflow states of general utility will be added that can be reused in a multitude of workflows.

 The type of WorkFlow that this project implements is a __Data WorkFlow__ (see "Tipical WorkFlow Processes" section for more details).

 ## Project Domain Vocabulary

-- __WorkFlow Node__: In this project domain, a workflow node is just a Windows Service with a particular structure and behaviour.
+- __WorkFlow Node__: In this project domain, a workflow state is just a Windows Service with a particular structure and behaviour.
 We can also call them as __WorkFlow States__.
 - __WorkFlow__: A series a __WorkFlow States__ working together, organised in a sequence which is intended to achieve a final result.
 - __Work Order__: Text file containing a data structure in json format which describes a piece or sa sets of pieces of work or __tasks__ to be executed by a __state__ (service).
 - __Activities__: Concrete actions execute inside a state.
 Each activity performs a different task, such as running a script, sending notifications, or requesting approvals.
 Activities can succeed or fail dependendng of the result of a task execution, which can result in actions performed by other activities.